 Suddenly, after a round of Windows 10 updates, my Windows 10 Home PC no longer recognizes my Logitech Unifying USB Receiver, which links my wireless mouse/keyboard.
 So I can’t use my mouse and keyboard.

-2. Update Logitech Receiver Drivers
+1. Update the Logitech Receiver drivers

 - Navigate to Device Manager.

 - Now, find HID-compliant mouse and disable it by right-clicking on it and choosing the Disable option.